Skip to content

 • The featurize step creates two machine learning splits - train and test splits - that will be used by an ML training algorithm to train ML models.
 This step registers two input artifacts (raw train and test datasets) and two output artifacts ( train and test ML datasets).

 • The next train step trains an ML model (random forest classifier).
-It registers one input artifact (train ML dataset) and one output artifact (trained ML model).
+It registers one input artifact (the dataset from the previous step) and one output artifact (trained ML model).

-• The fourth test step tests the ML model trained in the third train step.
+• The fourth test step evaluates the performance and execution of the ML model trained in the train step.
 This step registers two input artifacts (ML model and test dataset) and one output artifact (performance metrics).

-• The last query step is a demonstration that shows how pipeline metadata can be retrieved from CMF.
-It will print metadata associated with all executions of the above steps.
-This means that if you rerun the pipeline again, the output will include not only metadata associated with the last run, but also metadata associated with all previous runs.
+• The last query step displays each step of the pipeline's metadata as retrieved from the CMF server, aggregated over all executions.
+For example, if you rerun the pipeline again, the output will include not only metadata associated with the latest run, but also the metadata associated with previous runs.

 Pre-requisites

-We start by creating (1) a workspace directory that will contain all files for this example and (2) a python virtual environment.
-Then we will clone the CMF project that contains this example project.
+The initial setup requires creating a workspace directory that will contain all files for this example, a python virtual environment, and cloning the CMF repository that contains source code and data for this example.

 # Create workspace directory